OutSystems/docs-product/src/develop/ui/patterns/web/controls/rangeslider.md

 ---
 tags: runtime-traditionalweb;
-summary: RangeSlider gives the end-users an option to select a value within a configured range by dragging a slider.
+summary: RangeSlider gives the end users an option to select a value within a configured range by dragging a slider.
 ---

 # RangeSlider

 Set a value by dragging a handle within a configured range.

-Offer the UI control for letting end-users select a value from a fixed set of options.
+Offer the UI control for letting end users select a value from a fixed set of options.

 **How to use**